 Continue reading “Google’s Paid Search Human Evaluators”

-We’ve seen a few patent filings in the past that describe this kind of behavior, but they haven’t gone into a lot of detail about how those specific suggestions might have been chosen.
+We’ve seen a few patent filings in the past that describe this kind of behavior, but they haven’t gone into a lot of detail about how those specific predictive search suggestions might have been chosen.

 A patent application published by Google this week gives us a little more insight into the search suggestions that it offers.
 Interestingly, it’s possible that the query suggestions that I see might be different than the ones that you may be offered, based upon things such as whether or not either of us: